pisquaredover6/nvrs/README.md

 </div>

 ## WIP
-nvrs is still a WIP
+nvrs is still a WIP<br>

-here's supposed to be a list of features and stuff but i'm too lazy to write all that
+new features & bugfixes are being pushed every day

+you may encounter some issues. please consider [submitting feedback](https://github.com/adamperkowski/nvrs/issues/new/choose) if you do.

 ## Features
 ### Speed